I Ching Oracle Result: Transformation from Hexagram 39 with Changing Lines 2, 3, 4, 6 to Hexagram 6

 English Translation:

 "Impediment.
-It is favorable to move toward openness, and unfavorable to move toward further blockage.
-It is beneficial to meet one of greater capacity.
-Steadiness brings good fortune."
+It is favorable to move toward openness.
+It is not favorable to move toward further blockage.
+It is favorable to engage a person of great capacity.
+Correct alignment leads to a favorable outcome."

 The system has reached conditions that resist direct continuation.
 Progress depends on changing direction toward what is receptive and workable, rather than pressing into greater resistance.